MicrosoftDocs/security/security-docs/engineering/threat-modeling-with-dev-ops.md

 Microsoft has a long history with Threat Modeling.
 In 1999, two (then) Microsoft employees, Loren Kohnfelder and Praerit Garg, wrote a document, [The threats to our products](https://www.microsoft.com/security/blog/2009/08/27/the-threats-to-our-products/).
 This paper introduced the STRIDE approach, a synonym for the Microsoft Threat Modeling process.

-## Threat Modeling is an evolutionary process
+## Threat modeling is an evolutionary process

 Threat Modeling is not a static process; it evolves as needs and technologies change.